 The City of Wheeler’s Transportation System Plan was adopted in 2001 and can be viewed or downloaded from this web site or at City Hall.

 Upper Park entrance is located on Second Street just off Rowe Street.
 Upper Park is the largest of the city parks and encompasses approximately 3.5 acres.
 The park is well above the Tsunami inundation zone and designated as the emergency meeting site in case of a large Tsunami.
 The park hosts a helicopter landing area and other amenities including a ball field; a PBX track; Horseshoe pits; picnic tables, barbeque facilities, walking path (approx. 1/3 mile); drinking water; restroom facilities, and playground equipment.
 To reserve the ball field please call (503) 368-5767.
 The fields are reserved on a first-come, first-serve basis, with priority given to local teams

 Waterfront Park is the City’s “first impression” park, and is located at Rector Street and Marine Drive on the waterfront.
 The site encompasses nearly an acre of land on Nehalem Bay.
 The park offers the community a window of open space.
 From the site reveals, a sweeping panorama of the distant coastline, Neahkahnie Mountain, the wooded Coast Range, a wildlife sanctuary, and the river estuary.
 Sunsets, storms, wildlife, fishing boats, and rainbows are all a part of this spectacular landscape.
-With its beautiful flowers, green grass, and magnificent views of Nehalem Bay and its islands we believe Waterfront Park adds beauty and character to Wheeler.
-The parks amenities include Picnic tables, barbeque facilities, fishing/boat dock, and a boat ramp.
+The park’s beautiful flowers, green grass, and magnificent views of Nehalem Bay and its islands add beauty and character to Wheeler.
+The parks amenities include picnic tables, barbeque facilities, a fishing/boat dock and a boat ramp.